 Under the Hood

-All three trims of the 2015 Mini Countryman use a 1.6-liter 4-cylinder, with three power outputs available.
-In base models the engine is naturally aspirated and makes 121 horsepower.
-This is just adequate to move the Mini, and with a 0-60-mph time of 9.8 seconds, it isn't exactly a lightning bolt.
-Thanks to a turbocharger, the Cooper S variant makes 181 horsepower and hits that mark in a far fleeter 7 seconds.
-Then there's the performance-minded Countryman JCW, whose turbocharged engine has been tuned to make 208 horsepower; it reaches 60 mph in 6.6 seconds.
-The Countryman is FWD by default.
+All three variants of the 2016 Mini Countryman use a 1.6-liter 4-cylinder engine.
+In base models the engine is naturally aspirated (not turbocharged) and makes 121 horsepower.
+This is just adequate to move the Mini, and with a 0-60-mph time of 9.8 seconds (10.9 for an automatic transmission), it isn't exactly quick.
+Thanks to a turbocharger, the Cooper S variant makes 181 horsepower and hits that mark in a far fleeter seven seconds.
+The performance-oriented Countryman JCW, whose turbocharged engine is tuned to make 208 horsepower, reaches 60 mph in 6.6 seconds.
+The Countryman is front-wheel drive (FWD) by default.
 AWD is available on the Cooper S and is standard on the JCW.
-Also standard is a 6-speed manual transmission, with a 6-speed automatic optional.
+Also standard is a 6-speed manual Getrag transmission, with a 6-speed automatic optional.

 121 horsepower @ 6,000 rpm